 It’s vital that children have enough time to plan and carry out their play.
 That said, play period should at least last 30 to 40 minutes.
-It’s therefore crucial that schools develop an educational philosophy that emphasises play’s benefits for children .
 Longer play periods foster higher social and cognitive forms of play.
 They allow play to evolve in different directions.
-Shorter play periods, on the other hand, tend to disrupt, interrupt, alter and disengage children’s attention and involvement in play .
+Shorter play periods, on the other hand, tend to disrupt, interrupt, alter and disengage children’s attention and involvement in play.

 Children who are given unlimited time for play are more likely to be able to devise imaginative situations, to follow through their discoveries and work out their problems than children whose play has often been cut short at the most interesting point.
 If children know from experience that play in school must be completed within a short time, or if left unfinished cannot be carried over to another time or day, then they’ adapt’ their play to suit their time allocation – Kathleen Manning & Ann Sharp, Structuring Play in the Early Years at School

 Providing an appropriate space for play is one of the most powerful ways an adult can influence children’s play.
-Play and learning go hand-in-hand.
-They are intertwined and aren’t two separate activities.
+Play and learning go hand in hand.
+They are intertwined and they aren’t two separate activities.
 The data are clear.
 Play is important to healthy brain development.

 It is through play that children at a very early age engage and interact in the world around them.
 Play allows children to create and explore a world they can master, conquering their fears while practicing adult roles, sometimes in conjunction with other children or adult caregivers – Kenneth R. Ginsburg, The Importance of Play in Promoting Healthy Child Development and Maintaining Strong Parent-Child Bonds.